 Some of these window treatments are:

-Double-glazing refers to a kind of tint that’s applied on windows.
-This can help keep warm air inside the room, and cold air out.
+Double-glazing refers to a kind of tint that’s applied to windows.
+This can help keep warm air inside the room and cold air out.
 It can also help reduce the noise coming from the outside.
 So, if you live in a busy neighborhood, this is another investment that’ll truly be worth it.